Thailand flag Thailand: Economic and Political Overview

-The unemployment rate remained very low in 2023 (1.2%) and is projected to stay around 1% over the forecast horizon (IMF).
+The unemployment rate remained very low in 2024 (1.1%) and is projected to stay around 1% over the forecast horizon (IMF).
 Thailand's official unemployment rate is among the lowest in the world due to the low birth rate, lack of social insurance and informal sector employing the bulk of the workforce (street vendors, motorbike taxis and self-employed).
-The country’s average GDP per capita (PPP) was estimated at USD 20,672 in 2023 by the World Bank.
-Thailand has made the most progress in ASEAN on eradicating poverty in recent years, with the poverty ratio standing at 6.3% of the population (Asian Development Bank, latest data available).
+The country’s average GDP per capita (PPP) was estimated at USD 26,416 in 2024 by the IMF.
+Thailand has made the most progress in ASEAN on eradicating poverty in recent years: poverty is estimated to have fallen to 8.2% in 2024, driven by stronger growth, easing inflation, and a one-time cash transfer to 14.6 million state welfare cardholders under the Digital Wallet program, which likely boosted consumption.
+Inequality also declined by about 1.5 Gini points (World Bank).
+However, sustaining progress will require addressing climate-related risks, such as recent flooding, and structural challenges related to demographics and labour incomes.

 Source: IMF – World Economic Outlook Database, October 2021

 Thailand has a labour force of 40.2 million people, out of its 71.6 million population.
-Its economy is heavily based on agriculture, which contributes 8.8% of the GDP and employs 32% of the active population (World Bank, latest data available).
-The country is the largest producer of natural rubber in the world and one of the leading producers and exporters of rice; it also possesses sugar, corn, jute, cotton and tobacco among its major crops.
+Its economy is heavily based on agriculture, which contributes 8.6% of the GDP and employs 30% of the active population (World Bank, latest data available).
+The country is the largest producer of natural rubber in the world and one of the leading producers and exporters of rice; it also includes sugar, corn, jute, cotton and tobacco among its major crops.
 Fishing constitutes an important activity as Thailand is a major exporter of farmed shrimp.
 Traditional farming methods are prevalent, but there's a growing emphasis on modernizing agriculture through technology adoption, such as precision farming and irrigation systems.
+Thailand's agricultural and agro-industrial product exports reached USD 52.19 billion in 2024, reflecting a 6% rise from the previous year, according to the Thai Trade Policy and Strategy Office (TPSO).

-The manufacturing sector accounts for 35% of the GDP and is well diversified, employing 23% of the active population (World Bank).
+The manufacturing sector accounts for 32.9% of the GDP and is well diversified, employing 22% of the active population (World Bank).
 The country has established itself as a manufacturing hub in Southeast Asia, attracting foreign investment due to its strategic location, skilled workforce, and robust infrastructure.
 The Thai industrial sector is diverse and dynamic, encompassing manufacturing, electronics, automotive, and petrochemicals among its key sectors.
 Emerging sectors within the industrial landscape include renewable energy, biotechnology, and aerospace, reflecting Thailand's efforts to move towards high-value-added industries and technological innovation.
-Thailand's industrial output declined 5.1% in 2023 due to a significant drop in computer and peripherals, electronic parts, and furniture production (official data).
+Throughout 2024, the manufacturing production index contracted by 1.79% year-on-year, improving from the 3.77% decline recorded the previous year.

-The tertiary sector contributes to 56.2% of the GDP and employs 46% of the active population (World Bank).
+The tertiary sector contributes to 58.5% of the GDP and employs 48% of the active population (World Bank).
 Key sectors include tourism, finance, healthcare, education, and telecommunications.
-Thailand's tourism industry is a major driver of the tertiary sector, attracting millions of visitors annually: according to official governmental figures, the country welcomed over 28 million international visitors in 2023 , generating an impressive income of more than THB 1.2 trillion.
+Thailand's tourism industry is a major driver of the tertiary sector, attracting millions of visitors annually: according to official governmental figures, the country welcomed over 35.5 million international visitors in 2024 (+26.2% y-o-y), generating an impressive income of more than USD 48.4 billion (+34% y-o-y).
 The finance sector, centred in Bangkok, serves as a regional financial hub, offering a wide range of banking, insurance, and investment services.
 Healthcare and education are also prominent sectors, with Thailand being a destination for medical tourism and home to reputable universities and international schools.
 Emerging areas within the tertiary sector include digital services, e-commerce, and fintech.

 Source: World Bank, Latest Available Data.
 Because of rounding, the sum of the percentages may be smaller/greater than 100%.